Gas chamber: Using hydrogen cyanide

 The former gas chamber at New Mexico State Penitentiary, used only once in 1960 and later replaced by lethal injection.

 Executions in California were carried out in the gas chamber at San Quentin State Prison.
 It was modified for the use of lethal injection, but has been returned to its original designated purpose, with the creation of a new chamber specifically for lethal injection.

 The hydrogen cyanide gas chamber is considered to be the most dangerous, most complicated, most time-consuming and most expensive method of administering the death penalty.
-It is also notoriously impossible to halt once initiated, which has occurred in the case of stays, such as in the case of Burton Abbott.
+It is also notoriously impossible to halt once initiated, which has made stays impossible to carry out, such as in the case of Burton Abbott.
 The same event supposedly occurred in the final, completed execution of Caryl Chessman in 1960.

 The condemned person is strapped into a chair within an airtight chamber, which is then sealed.
 The executioner activates a mechanism which drops potassium cyanide (or sodium cyanide) pellets into a bath of sulfuric acid beneath the chair; the ensuing chemical reaction generates lethal hydrogen cyanide gas.